 The achievements of students in the areas of research and creativity are recognized each spring semester during CURC.
 Students are invited to participate in a variety of events focused on original research, creative arts, and design, culminating in a showcase that features outstanding performers and award winners from all disciplines.
 Award winning projects from recent years ranged from genetic and neural studies to improvements in the apparel design process to poetry.

-Multicultural Undergraduate Research Art and Leadership Symposium (MURALS), intentionally reaches out to students of color in a variety of disciplines in preparation for CURC (see above).
+The Multicultural Undergraduate Research Art and Leadership Symposium (MURALS) intentionally engages students of color in a variety of disciplines in preparation for CURC (see above).

 Mentoring, presenting their work (creative writing, visual art, performing art, science, social science, humanities), networking, and learning about multicultural leadership are four main aspects of the symposium.

 Slated for Spring, MURALS also provides opportunities for graduate students to work with undergraduate students and for faculty to serve as mentors.

-The Graduate Student Showcase (GradShow) is a one-day conference organized by the Graduate School to celebrating research, creativity and entrepreneurship.
+The Graduate Student Showcase (GradShow) is a one-day conference organized by the Graduate School to celebrate research, creativity and entrepreneurship.
 The showcase aims to encourage connection and collaboration among all graduate students at CSU.

 Approximately 300 graduate students present their scholarship alongside fellow students from all eight of the colleges to more than 100 judges from across the campus.
 In the spirit of interdisciplinary collaboration, judging assignments are made on a random basis to give students the opportunity to hone their ability to communicate with audiences outside their own disciplines.
 The mingling of minds from different disciplines in this environment is specifically designed to further spark innovation and encourage collaboration.

 In addition to providing an arena for interdisciplinary collaboration, the GradShow provides both presenters and non-presenters with professional development opportunities.
 Participants are encouraged to engage in the showcase as an opportunity to build a variety of presentation skills and to use the experience to excel at future national conferences.
 A variety of professional development workshops are offered to all grad students in the afternoon.

-Winners receive cash prizes from generous award sponsors in a variety of categories during the formal awards reception.
+Winners receive cash prizes or scholarships from generous award sponsors in a variety of categories during the formal awards reception.